-- You will learn skills during individual and team activities and general performance skills
+- You will learn skills during individual and team activities and overall performance skills.

 - One must be a team activity.

 - One must be an individual activity.

 - The final activity can be a free choice.

 The practical component is marked out of 105 and is worth 30% of the overall GCSE Grade.